 Researchfish is currently used by many public and charitable research funding agencies (including the UK Research Councils, the BHF, Arthritis Research UK, Cancer Research UK, and NIHR).

-RCUK have announced that they will be using Researchfish for the Research Councils’ harmonised research outcomes collection system from September 2014.
-Please see the project announcement on the RCUK website.
+RCUK have used Researchfish as the Research Councils’ harmonised research outcomes collection system since September 2014.
+Information concerning the reporting obligations for Principal Investigators is available through the UKRI website.

 For further information on Researchfish and account details contact the Business Development Group.